 This is why it’s necessary to protect your hardwood floor with the right finish.
 Oil-based and wax-based finishes are the most ideal because they conceal dust and scratches better.
 Additionally, they prevent moisture and urine from penetrating the wood grain, keeping the floor looking beautiful and protected.

-Review of the Best Finish for Hardwood Floors with Dogs
+Best Finish for Hardwood Floors with Dogs – Our Top Picks

 1. Rust-Oleum Oil Polyurethane – Best Overall Finish for Hardwood